Imaginary Time Formalism for Causal Nonlinear Response Functions: Conclusion

 Our results can also be used to compute the non-linear sum rule coefficients $[\nu^{(N)}_{AB}]_n$.
-This will generalize the sum rules obtained in Refs.~\cite{bradlyn2024spectral}, enabling a study of density-density response and sum rules for the conductivity to arbitrary orders in perturbation theory, which are related to quantum geometry of occupied electron bands in non-interacting systems~\cite{souza2000polarization, torma2022superconductivity, onishi2024quantum, alexandradinata2022quantization, holder2020consequences,balut2025quantum,balut2025quantuma,verma2025quantum,verma2025framework,patankar2018resonance}.
+This will generalize the sum rules obtained in Refs.~\cite{bradlyn2024spectral}, enabling a study of density-density response and sum rules for the conductivity to arbitrary orders in perturbation theory, which are related to quantum geometry of occupied electron bands in non-interacting systems~\cite{souza2000polarization, torma2022superconductivity, onishi2025quantum, alexandradinata2022quantization, holder2020consequences,balut2025quantum,balut2025quantuma,verma2025quantum,verma2025framework,patankar2018resonance,bouhon2023quantum}.
 Using the Matsubara formalism, this will allow for a study of the effect of disorder and interactions on quantum geometric quantities.
+Incorporating such effects in the causal response formalism is difficult due to the presence of nested commutators, and one needs to resort to perturbation theory on the Keldysh contour which technically more difficult.
 Our work also opens a new window into the numerical study of nonlinear response functions.
-Most numerical results on Green's functions use the Matsubara formalism, via Wick rotation of real time ordered correlation functions.
-However, numerical analytic continuation of the imaginary time Green's functions in frequency space is challenging~\cite{gubernatis1991quantum, boehnke2011orthogonal, li2016efficient, wentzell2020high, shinaoka2017compressing, shinaoka2018overcomplete, shinaoka2020sparse}.
-Ref. \cite{kugler2021multipoint} numerically evaluated the spectral representations of multipoint correlation functions on the Keldysh contour with numerical renormalization group techniques.
-However, including the perturbative effects of interactions in that scheme is difficult due to the absence of diagrammatic techniques for computing nested commutators.
-We expect that the analytical continuation techniques of Ref. \cite{fei2021nevanlinna} to higher point Matsubara Green's functions, which, using our results, should yield causal responses with positive and normalized spectral functions.
+Most numerical methods on finite temperature Green's functions, such as dynamical mean field theory (DMFT), or quantum Monte Carlo (QMC), use the Matsubara formalism.
+However, numerical analytic continuation of the finite temperature, imaginary time Green's functions in frequency space to obtain the causal response is an ill-conditioned problem~\cite{gubernatis1991quantum, boehnke2011orthogonal, li2016efficient, wentzell2020high, shinaoka2017compressing, shinaoka2018overcomplete, shinaoka2020sparse}.
+Methods such as continued fraction Pad\'e approximation and maximum entropy lead to negative spectral functions and fail to resolve spectral features at high frequencies, respectively.
+We expect that the Nevanlinna analytical continuation techniques of Refs. \cite{fei2021nevanlinna, nogaki2023nevanlinna} to higher point Matsubara Green's functions, using our results, should yield causal responses with positive and normalized spectral functions.
+We leave this for future work.